yash244466666/e-commerce-website/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank Microverse and all my colleagues who have helped me making this project.
+I would like to thank Microverse and all my colleagues who have helped me make this project.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>